Summarize this with

 The first and most important step: all reviews land in a single feed.
 Apple App Store and Google Play Store are connected once during onboarding, and from then on new reviews from both stores flow automatically and almost in real time into the same inbox, along with comments from social channels.

-What matters is what after happens: besides app reviews, the same feed also shows Instagram comments, TikTok replies, YouTube comments, LinkedIn posts and Google Reviews.
+What matters is what happens afterwards: besides app reviews, the same feed also shows Instagram comments, TikTok replies, YouTube comments, LinkedIn posts and Google Reviews.
 For a mobile app publisher running ads on Meta and TikTok at the same time, that is invaluable, a bug complaint usually appears first under the ad post, long before users bother to write an app review.

 2. Sentiment prioritization: 1-star first

-Every new review is analyzed automatically: the AI compares the star rating with the text and assigns a sentiment label (positive, neutral, negative) plus tags like "bug", "feature request", "price", or "onboarding".
-The inbox then sorts automatically: 1- and 2-star reviews with negative sentiment at the top, 5-star thank-you messages further down.
+Every new review is automatically analyzed: the AI matches the star count against the text and assigns a sentiment label (positive, neutral, negative) plus tags like "Bug“, "Feature request“, "Price“ or "Onboarding“.
+The inbox then sorts automatically: 1- and 2-star reviews with negative sentiment at the very top, 5-star thank-you messages further down.

-This matters because unanswered 1-star reviews disproportionately cost downloads.
-According to Alchemer data, 70% of users change their rating after they receive a real developer response with a solution (Alchemer, 2024).
-If you process thank-you replies before the angry reviews, you leave rating points on the table.
+This matters so much because unanswered 1-star reviews cost a disproportionate number of downloads.
+According to Alchemer data, 70% of users change their rating after receiving a genuine developer response with a solution (Alchemer, 2024).
+Anyone who works through thank-you replies before the angry reviews is leaving rating points on the table.

 3. Brand voice training instead of generic templates

-The difference between an "AI reply" and an interchangeable chatbot response is in the training.
-A good app-review automation is fed on three levels: the changelog, so the AI can correctly reference bug fixes; the support documentation, such as FAQs and known issues; and the tone of previous manual replies, for example formal vs. casual, informal vs. formal address, emojis yes/no.
+The difference between an "AI reply“ and an "interchangeable chatbot answer“ lies in the training.
+A good app review automation is fed on three levels: the changelog (so the AI can reference bug fixes correctly), the support documentation (FAQ, known issues) and the tone of previous manual replies (formal vs. casual, informal vs. formal address, emoji yes/no).

-An example: for a review saying "The app keeps crashing on login since version 4.2" a trained AI adopts an apology tone, apologizes, names the specific fix from the changelog of version 4.2.1, and invites users to update.
-For a review saying "I miss a dark mode option" the same AI uses a product tone, thanks the user for the feature request, files it into the roadmap, and links the feedback page.
+An example: for a review saying "The app keeps crashing on login since version 4.2″, a trained AI reaches for the apology tone, apologizes, names the specific fix from the version 4.2.1 changelog, and invites the user to update.
+For a review saying "I miss a dark mode option“, the same AI uses a product tone, thanks the user for the feature request, places it on the roadmap, and links the feedback page.
 Same app, same AI, two completely different replies.

 4. Multi-language auto-reply